Topabli2/Topabli2/README.md

 # Things about me

 - 🎆 I like to:
--    Learn about new technologies.
+      -Learn about new technologies.
--    Play music and videogames.
+      -Play music and videogames.
--    Geekiness is part of my DNA.
+      -Geekiness is part of my DNA.

 ### My skills 🤹
 <p>